 In his works The New Real, Lans King introduces the “reality (art) star”

 For his new series of works “The New Real”, Lans King hybrids his painted canvases with videos.
 The videos are shown on screens that range from old TVs to bespoke flat screens monitors to the latest smartphone.
 The paring of the paintings with the screen(s) form an unusual diptychs/triptychs.
 In some cases the videos are projected directly onto the canvases or can be viewed in augmented reality.
 The painting often use images from the videos as source materials, resulting in a dialogue or clash between the two.

 The reality TV style videos are particularly relevant at the moment.
 This type of content is now easily and widely distributed to all type of screens.
 Reality TV has become an influential force in contemporary culture to the point producing of “iconic” figures.
 It has affected everything from fashion to sexuality to our politics.
-As stated by Lans King, “All of this content is amplified by the backlit screens which renders a kind of “glossy” reality distortion that we call the hyperreal.”
+As stated by Lans King, “All of this content is amplified by the backlit screens which render a kind of “glossy” reality distortion that we call the hyperreal.”

 Lans King references the ideas of the French philosopher Jean Baudrillard who suggested that the real no longer exists.
 Instead we have layers of representation of representations that ultimately become simulations.
 With the omnipresence of electronic media, which now includes video games, virtual reality and photoshopped social media images, how do we maintain a sense of the real?